 If you only have a single day to see and experience the city and you love art, here is my travel guide and itinerary for Philadelphia art.

-It should be noted that there are lots of opportunities to take in the performing arts in the city.
-However, I’m only focusing on the visual arts in this travel guide to Philadelphia for art lovers.
+As a side note, it should be said that there are a lot of opportunities to take in the performing arts in the city.
+However, I’m only focusing on the visual arts in this travel guide.

 Mid-Day – Lunch Break at Logan Square

 By now you’re probably pretty hungry.
 Within a few blocks of the Museum of Art are some great restaurants.
-In particular, there are a few great restaurants along Callowhill Street.
+In particular, there are some great restaurants along Callowhill Street.
 Depending on what you’re in the mood for, I recommend Pizzeria Vetri or Sabrina’s Cafe.
-But there are lots of other options along this and the nearby areas.
+But there are plenty of other options in the vicinity.

 Then head over to the Barnes Foundation.
 The museum houses the incredible collection of the late Dr. Albert C. Barnes.
 The Philadelphian was collecting Impressionist and Modernist masterpieces before they were in vogue.
 After his death, the works were (somewhat controversially) relocated to their current location, a custom-built museum on the Parkway.
 The Barnes collection is quite astounding in terms of the sheer volume of works of art and the fact that there are countless priceless masterpieces on display.

 If your interests lie more with impressionism and modernism, you may want to skip the Rodin Museum and spend less time at the Art Museum in favor of a longer visit at the Barnes.

 It is worth keeping in mind that admission to the Rodin Museum is included in admission to the Philadelphia Museum of Art.
 The Perlman Museum, between the two museums, is also part of the ticket price.